DockingBlade/Dynamic-Memory-Allocation-Simulator/README.md

-  To test our program, we wrote and ran a series of “workloads” found in memgrind.c, including workloads A through F. For workloads A through D, we followed the specifications provided in the assignment description.
-For workloads E and F, we designed our own testing procedure, which is detailed in testplan.txt.
+  To test our program, we wrote and ran a series of “workloads” found in memgrind.c, including workloads A through F. For workloads A through D, we followed the specifications provided in the assignment description.For workload E, we randomly allocated and freed blocks of a size of 100 bytes (including metadata) until a total of 10,000 bytes’ worth of data had been allocated.
+Upon allocating a total of 10,000 bytes, workload E then frees all allocated blocks before terminating.
+This was done in order to test the ability of our mymalloc() and myfree() programs to handle large individual block sizes.
+In workload F, we allocated and subsequently freed a pointer i, testing every possible size of i between the minimum possible size of one byte and the maximum possible size of 4092 bytes (the size of a metadata struct subtracted from the size of the main array).
+In this workload, the size of individual blocks of allocated data were varied; this was done so as to test mymalloc() and myfree()’s ability to handle a wide range of different block sizes, and in particular to ensure that the functions would handle a maximum allocation of its maximum size without malfunctioning or permitting additional allocations without freeing the size-4092 block..
 The data which we collected consisted of the total time taken to compile each workload; each workload was run 100 times consecutively, and the an average of these times was calculated and reported.
 We found that the average compilation times of workloads A through F were approximately 4.45, 54.15, 4.53, 4.95, 31.59, and 120.65